edwinhuish/better-comments-next/README.md

 This setting will control whether comments in a plain text file are styled using the annotation tags.
 When true, the tags (defaults: `! * ? //`) will be detected if they're the first character on a line.

-`better-comments.tagsLight`
+`"better-comments.tagsLight"`
-Overwrite tags styles of `better-comments.tags` for light themes.
+Overwrite tags styles of `"better-comments.tags"` for light themes.

-`better-comments.tagsDark`
+`"better-comments.tagsDark"`
-Overwrite tags styles of `better-comments.tags` for dark themes.
+Overwrite tags styles of `"better-comments.tags"` for dark themes.

-`better-comments.tags`
+`"better-comments.tags"`
 The tags are the characters or sequences used to mark a comment for decoration.
 The default 5 can be modified to change the colors, and more can be added.